elastic/apm-pipeline-library/vars/README.md

 ## withMageEnv

- Install Go and mage an run some command in a pre-configured environment.
+ Install Go and mage and run some command in a pre-configured environment.

 ```
   withMageEnv(version: '1.14.2'){